How to feel better about your body - Bish

 So sometimes, you might want to make changes to your body to help you feel better about it.
 It could be something like in Queer Eye, like: getting a great haircut, learning some grooming ideas, buying some nice fitting clothes.

-It could be something bigger like: for example going for a more femme or masc look; getting a tattoo; getting a piercing; changing your body shape through lifting or exercise (with guidance from instructors).
+Or maybe something bigger like: for example going for a more femme or masc look; getting a tattoo; getting a piercing; changing your body shape through lifting or exercise (with guidance from instructors).

 So think of being on a spectrum of ‘no change accept myself’ ———- ‘make big changes to help accept myself’.
 Remember also that even if you don’t want to make changes our bodies are in a constant state of change anyway.